 [0]{\columnTitle{Confidence Bin}} [0]{\columnTitle{Y}} [0]{\columnTitle{N}}

-\paragraph{Sentiment labels} Observing the distribution of sentiment labels annotated with high-confidence (\figureRef{fig:high_confidence_answers_histograms}), hardly any targets are annotated as \mixedLabel, and in all datasets (except \AmazonName) there are more positive labels than negative ones.
-As many as \percentage{40} of the target candidates are labeled as not having a sentiment in this phase (black in \figureRef{fig:high_confidence_answers_histograms}), demonstrating the need for the second annotation phase.
+\paragraph{Sentiment labels} Observing the distribution of sentiment labels annotated with high-confidence (\figureRef{fig:high_confidence_answers_histograms}), hardly any targets were annotated as \mixedLabel, and in all datasets (except \AmazonName) there were more positive labels than negative ones.
+As many as \percentage{40} of the target candidates may be labeled as not having a sentiment in this phase (grey in \figureRef{fig:high_confidence_answers_histograms}), demonstrating the need for the second annotation phase.

-\paragraph{Clusters} In theory, a targets cluster can include targets with different sentiments, in which case our process assigns the majority sentiment to the cluster.
-However, in practice, all overlapping targets are annotated with the same sentiment by the crowd, adding support for the quality of the sentiment annotation.
-Thus, the sentiment of the cluster is simply the sentiment of its targets.
+\paragraph{Clusters} While a cluster may include targets of different sentiments, in practice, cluster members were always annotated with the same sentiment, further supporting the quality of the sentiment annotation.
+Thus, the sentiment of a cluster is simply the sentiment of its targets.

-\figureRef{fig:group_size_high_confidence_histogram} depicts the distribution of the number of valid targets contained in each cluster.
+The distribution of the number of valid targets in each cluster is depicted in \figureRef{fig:group_size_high_confidence_histogram}.
 As can be seen, the majority of clusters contain a single target.
-Of the $31\%$ of clusters that contain two targets, $70\%$ follow the pattern \sentenceQuote{the/this/a/their <T>} for some term \emph{T}, e.g. \emph{color} and \emph{the color}.
-In addition, $2\%$ of the clusters contain $4$ or more targets, mostly stemming from conjunctions or lists of targets.
-For example, in \sentenceQuote{Her office routine and morning routine are wonderful.}, one cluster was identified with $6$ targets.\footnote{These targets are: \emph{morning routine}, \emph{office routine}, \emph{Her office routine}, \emph{Her office routine and morning routine}, \emph{office routine and morning routine}, \emph{routine}.}
+Out of the $31\%$ of clusters that contain two targets, $70\%$ follow the pattern \sentenceQuote{the/this/a/their <T>} for some term \emph{T}, e.g., \emph{color} and \emph{the color}.
+The larger clusters of $4$ or more targets ($2\%$ of all clusters), mostly stem from conjunctions or lists of targets (see examples in \supp \ref{appendix:annotation_examples}).

-The distribution of the number of clusters identified in each annotated sentence is depicted in \figureRef{fig:targets_per_sentence}.
+The distribution of the number of clusters identified in each sentence is depicted in \figureRef{fig:targets_per_sentence}.
 Around \percentage{40} of the sentences have one cluster identified within, and as many as \percentage{40} have two or more clusters (for \OpinosisName).
-Between \percentage{20} to \percentage{35} of the sentences contain no clusters, i.e. no term with a sentiment towards it was detected.
-Exploring the connection between the number of identified clusters, and properties of the annotated sentences, such as their length, is an interesting direction for future work.
+Between \percentage{20} to \percentage{35} of the sentences contain no clusters, i.e. no term with a sentiment expressed towards it was detected.
+Exploring the connection between the number of identified clusters and properties of the annotated sentences (e.g., length) is an interesting direction for future work.